-Many luminaries have made this iconic hotel their home from home.
+Many luminaries have made this iconic luxury hotel their home from home pre and post safari.
 Would that some of the Belmond’s past guests — Winston Churchill, John Lennon, Nelson Mandela, to name a few — could have checked in at the same time: the three guys walk into a bar potential would have been grand.

 Nestled at the foot of Table Mountain, the always-elegant, ever-indulgent Belmond Mount Nelson offers both leafy tranquility and easy access to all goings-on in this sparkling city on the coast.
 Painted pink since the great peace of 1918, its interiors are exquisitely restored with a palette of calming hues and every modern touch.
 From deep tubs to fine linens and iPod docks… let your imagination run amok with all the pleasures of truly timeless hospitality.
 A rose-lined path leading to an idyllic Victorian cottage.
 The chance to soak up some beloved South African vitamin D on the balcony with a cooling drink, the trill of a Cape Sugarbird and the tinkle of ice in the air.
 Inside, a wealth of exquisite details are carefully executed: from elegant four-poster beds and Venetian mirrors to cozy fireplaces and the delicious, much-lauded cuisine and fine local wines of the Cape.
 Glittering with the patina of history, the oak-panelled Lord Nelson Restaurant, once the hotel’s writing room, features — along with its stand-out cuisine — an original bust of Admiral Nelson, carved from the timbers of the HMS Victory.

-An exquisite suite or charming cottage makes the ideal pied-à-terre from which to explore this exciting coastal city.
-True to roots of this 119-year-old estate, suites are each individually designed, with sumptuously dressed king-sized or twin beds, lavish marble bathrooms with separate bath and shower, and spacious sitting areas.
-In addition to a fitness centre, indoor and outdoor yoga and pilates classes are on the menu, as well as tennis courts with resident pro.
-Two heated outdoor swimming pools (one thoughtfully reserved for over-16s) offer rewarding opportunity for quality R&R.
+An exquisite suite or charming cottage makes the ideal pied-à-terre from which to explore this exciting coastal city either before or after your luxury safari with Micato.
+True to the roots of this 119-year-old estate, suites are each individually designed, with sumptuously dressed king-sized or twin beds, lavish marble bathrooms with separate bath and shower, and spacious sitting areas.
+In addition to a fitness centre, indoor and outdoor yoga and Pilates classes are on the menu, as well as tennis courts with resident pro.
+Two heated outdoor swimming pools (one thoughtfully reserved for over-16s) offer a rewarding opportunity for quality R&R.